-This part of the Final Report consists of details of the expenditure incurred for Direct costs for the entire project duration, as well as a declaration of the expenditure incurred for Staff and General costs.
-This expenditure will be analysed by the Commission in order to arrive at the calculation of the final Community Grant as is detailed in chapter V.iv).5 below.
+This part of the Final report consists of details of the expenditure incurred for Staff costs and Direct costs for the entire project duration, as well as a declaration of the expenditure incurred for General costs.
+This expenditure will be analysed by the Commission in order to arrive at the calculation of the final Community Grant as is detailed in Chapter V.iv).4 below.